brycewray/hugo-site/content/posts/2023/10/testing-testing/index.md

 - Which browser provides the best *out-of-the-box* combination of performance and privacy-protecting features?
 On macOS, it's Safari (followed closely by Brave).
 On Linux, it's Brave.
 On Windows 11, it's Ungoogled Chromium.
 - It's no shock that, strictly on performance, the Apple-controlled Safari scores at or near the top on the Apple-controlled macOS running on an Apple computer!
 In similar “D'oh!”-type news: on Windows 11, Microsoft Edge outperforms the pack.
 In-house optimization is a good thing for performance, one assumes.
-- One main question that Mac users must ask themselves is which browser look-and-feel they prefer: Webkit's (Safari) or Chromium's. *(There's a reason I'm not mentioning Mozilla Firefox at this point; more on that later.)* If one prefers Chromium-style browsing, Microsoft Edge and Google Chrome --- privacy concerns aside --- generally out-score other Chromium browsers on macOS, at least where *corporation-controlled* Chromium browsers are concerned.\
+- One main question that Mac users must ask themselves is which browser look-and-feel they prefer: WebKit's (Safari) or Chromium's. *(There's a reason I'm not mentioning Mozilla Firefox at this point; more on that later.)* If one prefers Chromium-style browsing, Microsoft Edge and Google Chrome --- privacy concerns aside --- generally out-score other Chromium browsers on macOS, at least where *corporation-controlled* Chromium browsers are concerned.\
 \
 As for *independent* Chromium browsers on *all* the tested OSs . . .
 - The often-mentioned [Ungoogled Chromium](https://github.com/ungoogled-software/ungoogled-chromium) performed fairly poorly on macOS, and thus I would recommend it to only those macOS users who must have the Chromium look-and-feel while completely avoiding Google encroachment.\